gookit/i18n/README.md

 ## Features

 - Easy to use, supports loading multiple languages, multiple files
-- Two data loading modes: single file `FileMode`, folder` DirMode`; default is folder mode
+- Two data loading modes: single file `FileMode`, folder `DirMode`(default)
-- Support to set the default language and fallback language; when the default language data is not found, it will automatically try to find the fallback language
+- Support to set the default language and fallback language
+  - when the default language data is not found, it will automatically try to find the fallback language
-- Support parameter replacement, there are two modes: `SprintfMode` replaces parameters via` fmt.Sprintf`, `ReplaceMode` uses` strings.Replacer`
+- Support parameter replacement, there are two modes
+  - `SprintfMode` replaces parameters via `fmt.Sprintf`
+  - `ReplaceMode` uses func `strings.Replacer`

 ## Install